How To Use Empathy For Better Communication

 - the style they need to hear it in,

-You need to ask all of these questions and anticipate the best crafted message in response.
+You need to ask all of these questions and anticipate the best-crafted message in response.

-Now I’m anticipating that you would like to see this mapped out further (a table would be ideal if I wasn’t lazy…so there’s some failed empathic communication for you) so here is my attempt to accommodate what I want to say to how I think you might prefer.
+For example, I’m anticipating that you would like to see this mapped out further (a table would be ideal if I wasn’t lazy…so there’s some failed empathic communication for you) so here is my attempt to accommodate what I want to say to how I think you might prefer.

 If communication is more than just words, this would mean you have to consider:

 - What words you are going to use — working with the lexicon & understanding of the message’s receiver.